 We talked to three business owners about how they were navigating breakdowns in the once reliable supply chain.
 Their response?
 Just make it work.

-Everyone has felt the effects of supply chain shortages and slowdowns this year.
+Everyone has felt the effects of supply chain shortages and slowdowns recently.
 While lack of inventory can be frustrating for customers, for businesses it could mean having to close up shop.
 We spoke with business owners to get their perspectives on keeping doors open during this particularly stressful season.

 George Hamby Painting, Maryville, TN